goalsgame/ueimporter/README.md

 Once again, we can make changes to engine code, such as local change `#4`

 Whenever it's time to upgrade we rince and repeat the same process;
-First we import changes using `ueimporter`, then merge with main on a task branch before we publish it to `main`.
+First we import changes using UEIMPORTER, then merge with main on a task branch before we publish it to `main`.